What We Do

 Camperships

-Grants to non-profit camping agencies provide scholarships for children and teenagers.
+Grants to nonprofit camping agencies provide scholarships for children and teenagers.
 Most camperships are for inner city youth who benefit tremendously from the opportunity to attend creative, educational, recreational and nurturing camps outside the city.

 Book Mission

-Grants are made to non-profit organizations, schools and colleges for the purchase of books for their lending libraries and educational programs for children and adults to promote literacy and the love of books.
+Grants are made to nonprofit organizations, schools and colleges for the purchase of books for their lending libraries and educational programs for children and adults to promote literacy and the love of books.